maciejkula/spotlight/examples/bloom_embeddings/readme.rst

 |

 What about accuracy?
 At 4 hash functions, a lot of compression can be applied with modest performance losses.
 As expected, the denser Movielens dataset is less compressible, losing more accuracy at high levels of compression.
-For both datasets, it appears that there are compression levels which perform better than no compression.
+For the Amazon datasets, it appears that there are compression levels which perform better than no compression.
 It's possible that this is due to a regularization effect; it's also possible that in this limited experiment the signal strength is swamped by differences stemming from indeterministic floating point operations and differences in initialization.

 Conclusions
 -----------